1980 Hamburg arson attack: Trial

 In January 1982, the defendants were tried at the Stuttgart Higher Regional Court in Stuttgart-Stammheim.
 An investigation showed that the Deutsche Aktionsgruppen had spontaneously decided to attack the Vietnamese refugee accommodation after reading about the refugee situation in a newspaper, having previously failed to cause substantial damage or injury during a school bombing in Hamburg.

 All three perpetrators issued full confessions and admissions of guilt.
 DA founder Manfred Roeder denied any connection and blamed his companions for acting at their own volition.
 Sibylle Vorderbrügge and Raymund Hörnle voiced regret, stating they "believed Germany was in a state of war" and that they "only wanted to scare foreigners, not kill anyone".
 Each of their lawyers claimed that Vorderbrügge, described as "naïve, undiscerning, immature, and childish" was "mentally and sexually dependent" on Roeder, while Hörnle, described as "simple-minded", had been manipulated into participating with flattery and the lure of friendship by the academic Heinz Colditz.

-On 28 June 1982, Vorderbrügge and Hörnle were sentenced to life in prison.
-Colditz was sentenced to six years imprisonment.
+On 28 June 1982, Vorderbrügge and Hörnle were sentenced to life in prison for murder, attempted murder, and membership in a terror network.
+Colditz was sentenced to six years imprisonment for aiding and abetting.
 Though Manfred Roeder did not directly participate in the murders, he was found guilty of leading an unconstitutional terror network and received 13 years imprisonment, of which he ultimately served eight before being released on good behaviour.
-Roeder had previously voiced contempt for Vietnamese and other Southeast Asian people, calling them "half-apes".
+Roeder voiced contempt for Vietnamese and other Southeast Asian people during court proceedings, calling them "half-apes".

 Ten other persons, mostly relatives and family friends of the defendants, were also tried for affiliation with the Deutsche Aktionsgruppen.
 Hörnle's son was sentenced to 21 months of probation for providing his father with material for several bombs.
 Colditz's daughter, Gabrielle S., was a member of Deutsche Aktionsgruppen and had introduced Vorderbrügge to her father and later Roeder.
 Gabrielle S. received four years imprisonment for committing a bombing at the Bullenhuser Damm subcamp memorial.
 Her husband Klaus-Peter S. was given two years on parole.

 In 1997, in line with German law that allows for release petitions after 15 years, Vorderbrügge and Hörnle were released.
 They did not return to the radical right-wing underground and are presumed to have not reoffended.